Photo Credit: Derrick Cameron

 Description:

-The Accessible Housing Program may fund up to $18,000 of eligible accessibility adaptations.
-For larger accessibility adaptation projects an additional $20,000 may be available as a repayable loan.
+The Housing Repair and Accessibility Program may fund up to $18,000 of eligible repair costs.
+For larger repair projects an additional $20,000 may be available as a repayable loan.
 The applicant or other sources need to fund the remaining balance of the costs.

 The funding provides $10,000 as a grant and $8,000 as a forgivable loan.
 To have the loan forgiven, you must meet the loan conditions.